kedro-org/kedro/docs/source/deployment/databricks/databricks_notebooks_development_workflow.md

-# Develop a Kedro project within a Databricks workspace
+# Use a Databricks workspace to develop a Kedro project

 This guide demonstrates a workflow for developing Kedro projects on Databricks using only a Databricks Repo and a Databricks notebook.
 You will learn how to develop and test your Kedro projects entirely within the Databricks workspace.